While pricey, the Early Rider Belter 16 is as beautiful as it is functional and is worth every penny (if it’s in your

-UPDATE: While we still LOVE the Belter, a recent incident has caused us to lower our rating level from “Exceptional” to “Highly Recommended”.
+UPDATE: While we still LOVE the Belter, an incident has caused us to lower our rating level from “Exceptional” to “Highly Recommended”.
 While riding the Belter, our 4yo tester got his pants stuck in the belt drive causing him to crash.
 While he was not hurt, this would have easily been prevented by a chain guard which is not available on the Belter.
 Chain guards are actually not required on bikes with belt drives, but a chain guard would have prevented our son’s pants from getting stuck in the drive.
-Wearing shorts or tighter pants can also completely prevent this problem, which is why we still recommend the Belter.
+Wearing shorts or tighter pants can also completely prevent this problem, which is why we still recommend the Belter. ***Early Rider has since changed the Belter to prevent accidents like this from happening.
+We have not yet had a chance to review the new model yet.

 Lack of Chain Guard on Early Rider Belter